Leondecoding/Leondecoding.github.io/_originals/Butterfly-2.md

 ---
 layout: product
 title: "Butterfly-2"
 price: 370
 currency: GBP
 image: /assets/images/originals/Butterfly-2.jpg
 stock: 1
 ---

+**Original watercolour** on paper.
+Signed on the front.

+- Size: **30×40 cm**
+- Paper: **Hahnemühle**
+- Year: **2025**
+- Unframed

 A yelling gull, painted with Winsor & Newton professional watercolors on Canson Heritage 100% cotton paper.
 The painting measures 20,5 x 31cm / 8x12 in.

 10% of the proceeds are donated to BirdLife International, to support their work protecting biodiversity and natural habitats for birds.